antinkuntinovski/lonca/README.md

     -  npm start

    -  Alternatively, to run the frontend in build mode, execute the following:
      -  npm run build
      - serve -S build

-            - (In order to run in build mode, modify the API_BASE_URL constant in lonca/dashboard/src/config.js to match the public IP of your backend environment)
+  (In order to for the app to run in build mode successfully, modify the API_BASE_URL constant in lonca/dashboard/src/config.js to match the public IP of your backend environment)

 ## General
 - The backend server by default uses port 5000.
 Ensure that this port is available or modify the code to specify an alternative port if needed.